│By Isabelle Partridge, Gale Ambassador at the University of Exeter│

 The poem demonstrates its scepticism towards the Enlightenment’s traditional pursuit of knowledge by calling on the reader to “quit your books,” and instead embrace nature which offers its own source of wisdom, as well as warning against the dangers of “meddling intellect”.

-In the field of visual arts, artists began to diverge for neoclassicism, which was popularised during the Enlightenment as it drew inspiration from ancient cultures and emphasised symmetry and harmony.
+In the field of visual arts, artists began to diverge from neoclassicism, which was popularised during the Enlightenment as it drew inspiration from ancient cultures and emphasised symmetry and harmony.
 J. M. W. Turner instead produced scenes which were highly emotive and atmospheric through the manipulation of colour and light.
-Turner is most well-known for his seascapes and by juxtaposing man-made sea vessels to tumultuous waves he highlights the unruly power of nature, evoking a sense of drama and danger.
+Turner is most well-known for his seascapes and by juxtaposing man-made sea vessels against tumultuous waves he highlights the unruly power of nature, evoking a sense of drama and danger.

-The impact of his style is expressed in a 1946 issue of The Illustrated London News
+The impact of his style is expressed in a 1946 issue of The Illustrated London News:

 “Turner, with his long life and productive genius, together with his restless experimentalism, may be said to have revolutionised landscape painting, and many will agree with the view that he is the supreme painter of landscape”